juxtaduo/pulseplay/docs/public/README.md

 - 🎹 **Real-time Audio Synthesis** - Pure Web Audio API synthesis (no pre-recorded samples)
 - 🎯 **Rhythm Detection** - Tracks keyboard and mouse activity to calculate BPM and tempo
-- 🧠 **AI Mood Recommendations** - Intelligent insights via Gemini API based on your focus patterns
+- 🧠 **AI Song Recommendations** - Intelligent insights via Gemini API based on your focus patterns
 - 🎨 **Live Waveform Visualization** - 60fps Canvas animation synced with your typing
 - 🎹 **MIDI-Based Piano Songs** - Real piano pieces that adapt to your typing rhythm
 - 🎵 **Adaptive Instruments** - Piano, Flute, Xylophone, and Kalimba that respond to your rhythm